ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

     };
     _service.GetOrCreateBehavior(createdBehavior);

-Once the stream behavior is defined, the behavior can be applied to a stream as shown here:
+After the stream behavior is defined, the behavior can be applied to a stream as shown in the next example:

 ::